underscoreio/essential-scala/src/pages/sequencing/functions.md

 In general `fold` makes a good interface for users *outside* the class, but not necessarily for use *inside* the class.
 </div>

-Why can't write `double` in terms of `fold`.
+Why can't we write our `double` method in terms of `fold`.
 Why not?
 Is it feasible we could if we made some change to `fold`?

 <div class="solution">
 The types tell us it won't work. `fold` returns an `Int` and `double` returns an `IntList`.
 However the general structure of `double` is captured by `fold`.
 This is apparent if we look at them side-by-side: